Wang Yi (wife of Zhao Ang): Driving Ma Chao out of Liang Province

 When Zhao Ang secretly plotted with Yang Fu and others to drive Ma Chao out of Liang Province, he conveyed his worries about Zhao Yue – who was still held hostage by Ma Chao – to Wang Yi.
 However, Wang Yi sternly replied: "Loyalty and righteousness are the core virtues a person should possess.
 Now, we are going to erase our earlier humiliation.
 We might end up sacrificing our lives and this isn't a cause for concern, so does the loss of our son still mean anything?
 Xiang Tuo and Yan Hui left their good names in history because they valued righteousness."
 Zhao Ang agreed with his wife.

 The plot turned out successful.
 They managed to lure Ma Chao out of Ji County to suppress a revolt in Lu County, and then block him from entering Ji County again when he returned to the city after failing to defeat the rebels.
 Ma Chao fled to Hanzhong Commandery, borrowed troops from the warlord Zhang Lu, and returned to attack Liang Province.
 Zhao Ang and Wang Yi had moved to Mount Qi (祁山; the mountainous regions around present-day Li County, Gansu) by then.
 Ma Chao's army besieged Zhao Ang's forces at Mount Qi for about 30 days until reinforcements led by Cao Cao's generals Xiahou Yuan and Zhang He arrived and lifted the siege.
-After his defeat, Ma Chao went to Nanzheng County and killed Zhao Yue.
+After his defeat, Ma Chao went to Nanzheng County and killed Zhao Yue, after which he, Ma Dai and Pang De fled back to Hanzhong Commandery.
 Throughout the whole period of time from the siege at Ji County to the battle at Mount Qi, Zhao Ang had launched nine attacks on Ma Chao and Wang Yi participated in all of them.